 What happens after I graduate and become a Master Gardener?
 After attending all class sessions, and all the weekly quizzes and final exam are completed, trainees receive a graduation certificate.
 New Master Gardeners are required to contribute fifty hours of community volunteer work during the next twelve months.
 Every year thereafter, twenty-five hours of volunteer activity is required.

-UCCE approved volunteer opportunities are available for Master Gardeners to extend University research based information to the gardening community in Sacramento County.
+UCCE approved volunteer opportunities are available for Master Gardeners to extend University research based information to the gardening community in San Joaquin County.
 Volunteer activities include conducting workshops, diagnosing plant problems, and speaking to community groups.
 We also dispense advice over the phone and with social and mass media.
 Each year twelve hours of continuing education is also required.